apache/fury-site/docs/guide/java_serialization_guide.md

 ### Security & Class Registration

-`FuryBuilder#requireClassRegistration` can be used to disable class registration, this will allow to deserialize objects unknown types, more flexible but **may be insecure if the classes contains malicious code**.
+`FuryBuilder#requireClassRegistration` can be used to disable class registration, this will allow to deserialize objects unknown types, more flexible but ****if the class contains malicious code, a security breach can occur**.**.

-**Do not disable class registration unless you can ensure your environment is secure**.
+**Do not disable class registration checking unless you can ensure the security of your runtime environment and external interactions**.

 Malicious code in `init/equals/hashCode` can be executed when deserializing unknown/untrusted types when this option disabled.

 Class registration can not only reduce security risks, but also avoid classname serialization cost.